ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This is version 0.2.1.

+I am making changes to the way I've organized the solvers.
+This will make the rest of the project go faster and reduce the size of the code base.
+It is also eating up a lot of time.

 __This thing is under constant revision.
 I think the user interfaces to nsolsc and ptcsolsc are stable, but you never know.__